19 Best Medium Sized Dog Breeds for Apartment Living Skip to content

 English Bulldog

 English Bulldogs is considered one of the best medium apartment dogs.
-With a kind and sweet personality, the English Bulldog is an excellent family dog that gets along very well with children and other pets.
+He is sweet and mellow, gets on well with kids, and tolerates other pets without much fuss.

 9. Ibizan Hound